KickGH.CoM Football News Website

-The former lnter Milan attacking midfielder believes the upcoming global football event in north American nations would not be all that rosy for the west African powerhouse judging from the team's preparations ahead of the start of the tournament
+The former lnter Milan attacking midfielder believes the upcoming global football event in the north American nations would not be all that rosy for the west African powerhouse judging from their preparations ahead of the start of the tournament

 Former Black Stars playermaker Kwadwo Asamoah has said that he doesn't expect much from the Ghana national football team ahead of the commencement of the 2026 FIFA World Cup.